Sonic Adventure 2: Conception

-Yuji Naka (left) and Takashi Iizuka (right) produced and directed Sonic Adventure 2, respectively.
+Sonic Adventure 2 was produced by Yuji Naka (left) and directed by Takashi Iizuka (right).

 Sonic Adventure, the first 3D platformer in Sega's Sonic the Hedgehog franchise, was developed by Sonic Team and released for the Dreamcast in Japan in 1998.
 Although the game was a critical and commercial success, Dreamcast sales struggled to meet Sega's expectations.
-The Adventure team was downsized, and Sega assigned Adventures director, Takashi Iizuka, to relocate to San Francisco, California, to establish Sonic Team USA.
+The Adventure team was downsized, and Sega relocated Adventures director, Takashi Iizuka, to San Francisco, California, to establish Sonic Team USA.
 Sega wanted to repeat the pattern of developing a game in Japan and its sequel in the US as it had done with the original Sonic and Sonic the Hedgehog 2 (1992).
 Only 11 staff members—significantly smaller than Adventures team of 120—joined Iizuka, and they began working on Sonic Adventure 2 after they spent six months localizing Adventure for the West.

 Shiro Maekawa, who wrote portions of Sega's Panzer Dragoon Saga (1998) and joined Sonic Team during Adventures production, conceived and wrote Adventure 2s story.
-Maekawa accepted the role after he learned did not need to be an artist to create a story or storyboards.
+Maekawa accepted the role after he learned that he did not need to be an artist to create a story or storyboards.
 Because Adventure 2 would be the first Sonic game released during the 21st century, Maekawa wanted a substantial portion of the story to take place in space.
 The rest of Sonic Team was apprehensive, but Maekawa convinced them.
 Maekawa drew influence from the manga and anime he had enjoyed since childhood, including Please Save My Earth (1986–1994).
 As Maekawa disliked Sonic as a character, he used Adventure 2 as an opportunity to revise him to suit his tastes.